-• Element CEO (Rupert Soames) CFO (Angus Cockburn) COO (Ed Casey) Base salary from 1 April 2017 £850,000 £500,000 \$1,061,690 Pension 30% of salary 30% of salary 30% of salary including cost of participation in US 401k plan Annual bonus Max 150% of salary Max 130% of salary Max 150% of salary On-target 75% of salary On-target 65% of salary On-target 75% of salary Annual bonus measures 1 70% financial targets: 40% Trading Profit, 40% Free Cash Flow and 20% Revenue.
+Element CEO (Rupert Soames) CFO (Angus Cockburn) COO (Ed Casey) Base salary from 1 April 2017 £850,000 £500,000 \$1,061,690 Pension 30% of salary 30% of salary 30% of salary including cost of participation in US 401k plan Annual bonus Max 150% of salary Max 130% of salary Max 150% of salary On-target 75% of salary On-target 65% of salary On-target 75% of salary Annual bonus measures1 70% financial targets: 40% Trading Profit, 40% Free Cash Flow and 20% Revenue.
 30% non-financial targets linked to key strategic goals.
 Annual bonuses are subject to a Trading Profit underpin.
 Deferred Bonus Plan (DBP) Directors are eligible to participate in the 2017 DBP in line with the Policy approved at the AGM in 2014.
 A maximum of 50% of the 2016 bonus (paid in 2017) can be deferred to purchase investment shares.
 Each individual investment share purchased will be matched (on a gross investment basis) by a maximum of two 'matching' shares.
-DBP measures 2 Vesting of awards made under the DBP will be determined by reference to the Group's EPS performance measured over three years.
-Performance Share Plan (PSP) Maximum 200% of salary Maximum 175% of salary Maximum 175% of salary PSP measures 2 Awards granted under the PSP in 2017 will be subject to Group performance over a three year period ending 31 December 2019: • 1/3rd Aggregate EPS - Statutory Earnings Per Share (EPS) before exceptional items (adjusted to reflect tax paid on a cash basis), measured as an aggregate over the three-year performance period.
-1/3rd Relative TSR - Total Shareholder Return (TSR) when ranked relative to companies in the FTSE 250 (excluding investment trusts).
-1/3rd Average ROIC - Pre-tax Return on Invested Capital (ROIC), measure over the three-year performance period.
-Holding requirement Vested shares from the PSP must be held for two years post vesting (after payment of tax).
-Shareholding requirement 200% of salary 150% of salary 150% of salary Malus and clawback Malus provisions will apply to the PSP and DBP awards during the three-year performance period prior to vesting.
-Clawback provisions will apply to the annual bonus plan.
-Clawback provisions will apply during the two-year post-vesting holding period to shares arising from PSP awards.
-Clawback provisions will apply to matching shares awarded under the DBP.
-Changes to the previously approved policy The requirement to put the Policy back for a vote comes at a time when the business is at a critical stage of its turnaround, with the Transformation stage just over half-way through.
-The Committee is asking shareholders to approve the renewal of the current Policy for a single year, with a view to doing a complete review of the Policy during 2017, and putting a new three-year Policy to shareholders at the AGM in 2018. · · -
+DBP measures2 Vesting of awards made under performance measured over er the DBP will be determined by three years. reference to the Group's EPS Performance Share Plan (PSP) Maximum 200% of salary Maximum 175% of salary Maximum 175% of salary PSP measures 2 Awards granted under the PS period ending 31 December ip performance over a three year tutory Earnings Per Share (EPS) b d on a cash basis), measured as a pefore exceptional items: an aggregate over the three-year 1/3rd Relative TSR - Total Sthe FTSE 250 (excluding in Shareholder Return (TSR) when r vestment trusts). anked relative to companies in . • tax Return on Invested Capital (F ROIC), measured as an average Holding requirement Vested shares from the PSP must be held for two years post vesting (after payment of tax).
+Shareholding requirement 200% of salary 150% of salary 150% of salary Malus and clawback Malus provisions will apply period prior to vesting. to the PSP and DBP awards dur ing the three-year performance Clawback provisions will a oply to the annual bonus plan.
+Clawback provisions will apartsing from PSP awards. oply during the two-year post-ve sting holding period to shares Clawback provisions will a oply to matching shares awarded dunder the DBP.
+Changes to the previously approved policy The requirement to put the Policy back for a vote comes at a time when the busines critical stage of its turnaround, with the Transformation stage just over half-way through the committee is asking shareholders to approve the renewal of the current Policy for a year, with a view to doing a complete review of the Policy during 2017, and putting three-year Policy to shareholders at the AGM in 2018. just over half-way through.
+The the current Policy for a single